Grégoire Mour

 As a member of the Studio de l'Opéra de Lyon between 2017 and 2019, he performed the roles of Uldino (Attila) and Abdallo (Nabucco) under the direction of Daniele Rustioni at the Opéra de Lyon and at the Théâtre des Champs-Élysées, the roles of the Prince and the Jester (Respighi's Sleeping Beauty) under the direction of Philippe Forget, and Torquemada (Ravel's L'Heure Espagnole) under the direction of Jonathan Stockhammer; He has also recently performed the roles of Borsa (Rigoletto), Rodolphe (Guillaume Tell), Marshal Trac (Le Roi Carotte by Offenbach) and the Young Prisoner (From the House of the Dead by Leos Janácek) in this same house.

-As a laureate of the Royaumont Foundation (2019/2020), Grégoire Mour worked with directors Moshe Leiser and Patrice Caurier on Rossini's operas, a repertoire in which he is particularly at ease; he also took part in a tribute concert to the composer alongside the Lyon Opera Orchestra conducted by Daniele Rustioni, and sang the solo tenor part of the Stabat Mater at the Grand Amphithéâtre de la Sorbonne.
+As a laureate of the Royaumont Foundation (2019/2020), Grégoire Mour worked with directors Moshe Leiser and Patrice Caurier on Rossini's operas, a repertoire in which he is particularly comfortable with; he also took part in a tribute concert to the composer with the Lyon Opera Orchestra conducted by Daniele Rustioni, and sang the solo tenor part of the Stabat Mater at the Grand Amphithéâtre de la Sorbonne.

 Also interested in the musical repertoire, he performed the role of Uncle Ian in the world premiere of Bernardo's Pourquoi j'ai mangé mon père?, Bernstein's West Side Story at the Théâtre du Châtelet with the English company Vivo d'Arte, and the title role of Gershwin in a show based on the composer's music.

-Grégoire Mour is represented by the agency RSB Artists since 2019.
+Grégoire Mour has been represented by RSB Artists since 2019.